cr0wst/demo-twofactor/rough-draft.md

 * A general understanding of Java and Enterprise Java technologies
 * The [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed on your computer
-* A [Nexmo Developer Account](https://developer.nexmo.com/) along with an api key and secret
+* A [Nexmo Developer Account](https://developer.nexmo.com/) along with an API key and secret
 * A clone of the [`getting-started`](https://github.com/cr0wst/demo-twofactor/tree/getting-started) branch on GitHub

 # Get the Code
 First, clone the `getting-started` branch.

 ```
 $ git clone git@github.com:cr0wst/demo-twofactor.git -b getting-started
 $ cd demo-twofactor